azb0222/cybersecgcp/plan.md

 - make sure to delete any old resources in GCP

 - come back and organize resources based on tags/labels/etc. https://medium.com/@leilaalvess/labels-and-tags-in-google-cloud-24e3718c87e6

+- TODO: set default region/zone in providers.tf so dont have to set for each provider?